aci-ref/facilitation_best_practices/activities/05-assistance.md

-I can even help point you in the best direction if you can explain a bit about what your Matlab program is doing, in terms of your research, and how it is using input data?
+I can even help point you in the best direction if you can explain a bit about what your Matlab program is doing, in terms of your research, and how it is using input data.
 Additionally, how might this work expand for you in the future if you could get it running efficiently in our compute systems?

 Thank you,